okfde/fragdenstaat.de-ansible/README.md

 ansible-playbook -v playbooks/vpn_add_client.yml
 ```

-After it's done, a client configuration file is in your local directory and the public key has been recorded in `env_vars/vpnclients.yml`.
+After it's done, a client configuration file is in your local directory and the public key has been recorded in encrypted form `env_vars/vpnclients.yml`.
+You should commit `env_vars/vpnclients.yml`.

 Update the peers on the server: